Moderators: Vasili Karas, MD, MS

 Moderator: Brian M. Curtin, MD

-This webinar is designed for discussion of important anatomical references in both low and high dislocated hips, how to plan the surgery and which implant options are suitable.
-We will also discuss the maximum acceptable lengthening, when and how to place the acetabular cup at the original anatomical site, and different techniques to work the dysplastic femur with or without shortening osteotomy at the subtrochanteric or distal level.
-Surgical tricks and tips will be discussed by experienced surgeons.
+This webinar included discussion of important anatomical references in both low and high dislocated hips, how to plan the surgery and which implant options are suitable.
+Faculty discussed the maximum acceptable lengthening, when and how to place the acetabular cup at the original anatomical site, and different techniques to work the dysplastic femur with or without shortening osteotomy at the subtrochanteric or distal level.
+Surgical tricks and tips are discussed by experienced surgeons.

 Presentations by an International Panel

 OrthoCarolina.
 Member of the fellowship faculty and adjunct faculty with the Carolina’s Medical Center Orthopedic Surgery Department teaching arthroplasty to rotating residents.
 Active with both the AAOS and AAHKS serving on several committees.
 Chaired several resident arthroplasty cadaver courses and serves on the ICJR resident education committee.
 Awarded the Rothman-Ranawat Hip Society Traveling Fellowship in 2015.

 2. What matters in dysplastic anatomical alterations and how to solve it: the importance of preoperative planning and implant selection

 Luigi Zagra, MD (Italy)